PayU-EMEA/woo-payu-payment-gateway/readme.txt

 Upon plugin update from version 1.X to version 2.X the existing config data will be automatically converted.

 == Changelog ==
+= 2.0.13 =
+* Fix method available for virtual products
+* Separate Twisto and PayPo
 = 2.0.12 =
 * Fix calculate total for check min/max
 * Possibility to enable for virtual orders